 \subsection{Banded Case}

 We now turn our attention to the banded case, a fundamental property that has been extensively studied in the context of Toeplitz covariance estimation \cite{gray2006toeplitz}.
 In this setting, we assume that $T$ is banded, meaning that only a limited number of diagonals near the main diagonal contain non-zero entries.
 Specifically, for the Toeplitz matrix $T = \text{Toep}(\boldsymbol{a})$, we define $T$ to be banded if and only if there exists a positive integer $0 < m < d$ such that $a_s = 0$ for all $s \geq m$.
 A banded Toeplitz matrix naturally exhibits sparsity.
-Notably, a common approach to estimating sparse matrices is the thresholding procedure, as discussed in \cite{maly2022new}.
+Notably, a common approach to estimating sparse matrices is the thresholding procedure, as discussed in \cite{maly2022new, chen2023quantizing}.
 In this section, we leverage this technique to develop effective estimation methods tailored to the banded case.

 Compared to the low-rank case, the banded case presents additional challenges.
-While the results for the low-rank case can be derived with a slight modification of the proof of Theorem~\ref{MainTheorem}, handling the banded case requires a more intricate approach.
+While the results for the low-rank case can be derived with a slight modification of the proof of Theorem~\ref{Theorem_bound_operator_norm}, handling the banded case requires a more intricate approach.
 As mentioned before, the sparse case can be addressed using the thresholding method.
 Specifically, we consider the thresholded estimator $\breve{T}_{\zeta} := \mathcal{T}_{\zeta}(\hat{T})$ with a given threshold $\zeta$, where